Former Student Writers-in-Residence

 Written word bridges gap in understanding

-An Honors English Language & Literature and Creative Writing student, Sydney has published poetry in the Fall and Spring editions of Symposium, the Fall edition of Semicolon, the Glitch edition of The Iconoclast Collective, and a piece in the 2016 edition of Occasus for which she was awarded first place submission.
+An Honours English Language & Literature and Creative Writing student, Sydney has published poetry in the Fall and Spring editions of Symposium, the Fall edition of Semicolon, the Glitch edition of The Iconoclast Collective, and a piece in the 2016 edition of Occasus for which she was awarded first place submission.
 Sydney is the incoming Co-President of Western’s Undergraduate English Society, as well as an Editorial Assistant for The Canadian Poetry Project.
 She looks forward to promoting an open dialogue between current writers—on campus and in the London area— and those who wish to develop their creative writing repertoire or skills.

 2016-17 | Victoria Wiebe

 Victoria Wiebe, a third–year Honours Psychology student with a Minor in Creative Writing, has authored three novels and numerous poems which have been published in Occasus, Teen Ink, and Creative Communications.
 An active student at Western, she served as President of the Creative Writing Club and Editor-in-Chief of Nom de Plume literary journal for the 2014-15 year.
 Victoria wants to make the Western community more aware of the creative resources available and aims to organize workshops that are tailored to students from all faculties, fostering creative ideas and develop skills in student writing.
 She “feels it is important to showcase the creative work of Western students in order to appreciate the creativity that is constantly being nurtured on–campus.”